Amer-alsayed/t3code/README.md

 ## How to use

 > [!WARNING]
-> You need to have [Codex CLI](https://github.com/openai/codex) installed and authorized for T3 Code to work. and also gemini cli downloaded and logged in in order for gemini to work
+> You need to have [Codex CLI](https://github.com/openai/codex) installed and authorized for T3 Code to work. and also gemini [Gemini Cli](https://github.com/google-gemini/gemini-cli) downloaded and logged in in order for gemini to work

 ```bash
 npx t3